cnobile2012/dcolumn/README.md

 `dcolumn_manager.register_choice()` do not change it, as the numeric value is stored in the `DynamicColumn` table.
 So obviously if you really really really need to change it you can, but you must manually modify the `Relation` in all the affected rows in the `DynamicColumn` table.
+This needs to be done as new features are added to the app.

 You will see that this is all rather simple and you'll need to write very little code to support DynamicColumns.